-With a three year old getting ready to start preschool, I wanted a fun easy craft to help us countdown to the first day of school.
+With a three year old getting ready to start preschool, I wanted a fun, easy back to school countdown craft to help us build up some excitement.
 We did a store bought advent calendar at Christmas time but 25 days of wanting to open all the remaining doors on the advent calendar was a bit much.
-The under side of an egg carton has 5 gaps though, and 5 days seemed just right- and we even used the process of making it to sneak in a little learning!
+The under side of an egg carton has 5 gaps though, and 5 days seemed just right.
 FYI A couple affiliate links are included in this post.

 RELATED: Back to School Celebration Pack